varnish/varnish-wiki/source/content/tutorials/varnish/vcl_examples.rst

   yum install libvmod-hashtwo

-Finally, you can use this VMOD by importing it in your VCL code:
+Finally, you can use this VMOD by importing it into your VCL code:

 .. code-block:: VCL